 Learn Beyond The Book exists to provide support for all your independent education and homeschool needs in a caring environment.
 We help each child grow at their own pace, academically and emotionally.
 We provide engaging classes, as well as social clubs, field trips, camping trips, information meetings, and workshops about homeschooling.
 We also provide private one-on-one tutoring and music lessons and a few other services that you can check out on the Media and Resources pages.

 We offer hands-on, fun, and engaging classes while still having real learning occurring.
 Sometimes classes for homeschoolers are advertised as “fun” and hands-on, even project-based, but the students don’t learn much or don’t remember what the relationship was between the subject matter and the projects, but at Learn Beyond The Book we strive to connect the learning with the projects and we have received very positive feedback about this.

 We take great care in selecting highly qualified and caring teachers and mentors.
-Each teacher is an expert in the field that they’re teaching.
+All our staff is live-scanned and teachers are experts in the field that they’re teaching.
 This way their passion spills over to the students!
 They are also kind and respectful mentors that parents love to have around their children.